top of page

 Letterhead-logo.png

-LFDC's Federal Forest Watch
+LFDC Federal Forest Watch

 Screenshot 2026-01-03 at 7.50.54 AM.png

-and MATURE forest in western Washington
+MATURE and OLD GROWTH forest management in western Washington

 Roughly half of Washington's land mass is forestland–22.5 million acres– containing 9.4 billion live trees.
 The US Federal government, mainly the USFS, manages 12.7 million of those acres.